AdrienGsn/tailgrads/README.md

 2. Install dependencies: `npm install`

-3. Create a `.env.local` file in the project's root directory.

-4. In the `.env.local` file, set the `NEXT_PUBLIC_FONTS_API_KEY` variable with a valid Google Fonts API key.
-For example: `NEXT_PUBLIC_FONTS_API_KEY=your-google-fonts-api-key`.
-You can obtain a Google Fonts API key by following Google's API key creation instructions

-5. Run the development server: `npm run dev`
+3. Run the development server: `npm run dev`

-6. Open your browser and visit `http://localhost:3000` to start using TailGrads.
+4. Open your browser and visit `http://localhost:3000` to start using TailGrads.

 ---